Don't Come Back from the Moon

 Don't Come Back from the Moon is a 2017 American independent drama film written and directed by Bruce Thierry Cheung.
 It is based on Dean Bakopoulos' 2005 novel, Please Don’t Come Back from the Moon.
-It stars Jeffrey Wahlberg, Alyssa Elle Steinacker, Rashida Jones, James Franco, and Henry Hopper.
+Filmed in Bombay Beach, CA, it stars Jeffrey Wahlberg, Alyssa Elle Steinacker, Rashida Jones, James Franco, and Henry Hopper.

 The film premiered at the LA Film Festival on June 20, 2017, and was theatrically released in the United States on January 18, 2019.

 Plot

 Sixteen-year-old Mickey Smalley lives with his mother Eva and little brother Kolya.
 Their father, Roman, has become the latest in a line of men to leave the town without a trace.
 As his mother slips into despair, Mickey and his friends wonder what has become of their fathers.